 From process optimization to overall improvement of the supply chain visibility and efficiency - find out why leading organizations are choosing PLM and how are they benefitting from doing so.

-Often used as an umbrella concept that includes all aspects of engineering, PLM is an enabling framework to help connect, organize, control, manage, track, consolidate and centralize all the mission-critical information that affects a product.
-Just as important, PLM offers a process to streamline collaboration and communication between product stakeholders, engineering, design, manufacturing, quality and other key disciplines.
-PLM helps track information related to safety and control of components especially in aerospace, automotive, medical device, military and nuclear industries.
+PLM includes all aspects of engineering, and is used as a production lifecycle management process to help connect, organize, control, manage, track, consolidate, and centralize all the information that affects a product.
+Just as important, PLM offers a process to streamline collaboration and communication between product stakeholders, engineering, design, manufacturing, quality, and other key disciplines.
+PLM helps track information related to safety and control of components especially in aerospace, automotive, electronic, medical device, military, and nuclear industries.

 A robust PLM framework improves the development and management of the Engineering Bill of Material (EBOM), Manufacturing Bill of Material (MBOM), requirements management, sourcing, document storage, collaboration, workflow - and other areas all essential to product development.

 Due to the increased product complexity, continuous innovation, and globalization, organizations focus their efforts on partnering with other enterprises in pursuit of better product design and efficient manufacturing.
 As a proactive reaction to the ever-changing business environment, outsourcing of activities to specialized partners is a common practice, where each partner should have access to relevant data and processes.

 The challenge with this is that the data very often is scattered in different systems, file folders, network drives etc., making it difficult to locate and share the correct data.
 In addition, the product related processes are not integrated, reducing the traceability and visibility in the end-to-end product lifecycle processes.